 How are you feeling?
-Your answer to this deceptively simple question will likely determine how productive you will be at work today, according to new research.
+Your answer to this deceptively simple question will likely determine how productive you will be at work today, according to new research which found out that happy employees are more productive.

-A team at the University of Oxford’s Saïd Business School has produced evidence of what many people have long suspected – happier people do a better job.
+A team at the University of Oxford’s Saïd Business School has produced evidence of what many people have long suspected – happier employees do a better job.

 Its six month study of 1,800 call centre workers at British telecom firm BT found a clear causal effect of happiness on productivity.
 The workers were asked to rate their happiness each week via an email survey comprising five emoji buttons, from very sad to very happy.